RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

+Last locked: 2026-09-16 (rev 40 — **the span figure in rev 39's ordinal rule was wrong and this register put it there.** *"About 31 points dark and 25 light"* came from a note, was transcribed rather than re-derived, and was produced by multiplying one step by three — but **`SL` makes the same Δ`L*` worth less as lightness rises**, so the true spans are ~35 and ~33.
+The rule is now the sizing method rather than a number: **size each gap against the bar at its own lightness.** Two further
-Last locked: 2026-09-16 (rev 39 — **an ordinal set is one hue at N lightnesses, assigned from rank.**
+corrections: **measure the separation on the simulated greys, not the colours** — the worked example reads 8.64 on its top gap in colour and **6.58** in grey, so measuring the colours flatters it — and **the serial-reading argument for a thinner ramp inverts**, since identification from memory needs more separation than side-by-side discrimination.
+The achromatopsia model is named. rev 39 — **an ordinal set is one hue at N lightnesses, assigned from rank.**
 The status text rule produces iso-lightness by construction — `L*` is set by the ground, not the hue — and now says so; six values sit inside 0.50 `L*` on dark. **A four-tier scale built from them ranked in words and not in colour**, reading as one grey under achromatopsia. **Neither a re-walk nor new